Teaching and Research Interests

-South African/Postcolonial Crime Fiction, Nineteenth Century Detective Fiction, African Literature, Transnational Literature (Literature of the African, Latin American, and South Asian Diasporas), Postcolonial Feminist Literature, Oral/written interface in colonial South Africa, English transcriptions of Xhosa folktales, the publication and marketing of indigenous South African orature, Folklore and Ethnographic Writings of George McCall Theal, Homer and the influence of Classical western texts on contemporary literature in English, Grotesque, Monstrous and Abject Bodies in Literature, and Emily Dickinson.
+South African/Postcolonial Crime Fiction; Nineteenth Century Detective Fiction; African Literature; Transnational Literature (Literature of the African, Latin American, and South Asian Diasporas); Postcolonial Feminist Literature; Oral/written interface in colonial South Africa; English transcriptions of Xhosa folktales; the publication and marketing of indigenous South African orature; Folklore and Ethnographic Writings of George McCall Theal; Emily Dickinson; and, Experimental Pedagogies, including the combination of Community Engagement and Literary Studies, as well as the use of yoga in tertiary education.

-Sam is co-ordinator of the Intersecting Diasporas Research Group, which studies various transnational texts in order to describe the complex and paradoxical experiences of diasporas in a world of increasing mobility and de-territorialism, which yet, in certain locations, also faces increased regulation or prohibition of migration.
+Sam is the founder and co-ordinator of the Intersecting Diasporas Research Group, which studies various transnational texts of the African, Asian, and Latin American diasporas in order to describe the complex and paradoxical experiences of diasporas in a world of increasing mobility and de-territorialism, which yet, in certain locations, also faces increased regulation or prohibition of migration.

-Together with the Makana District Friends of the Library and the Rhodes University Community Engagement Office, Sam helps establish school libraries, runs reading clubs, and facilitates Literature Appreciation workshops at DD Siwisa Primary, Ntsika Secondary, and Nombulelo Secondary Schools.
+Together with the Makana District Friends of the Library and the Rhodes University Community Engagement Division, Sam helps establish school libraries, runs reading clubs, and facilitates literature appreciation workshops at DD Siwisa Primary, Ntsika Secondary, and Nombulelo Secondary Schools.

-Member of the Rhodes Univeristy Sexual Violence Task Team.
+Member of the Rhodes University Sexual Violence Task Team.
 See the most recent report: http://www.ru.ac.za/criticalstudies/policybriefsfeedbackreports/

-Member of the Rhodes University Language Committee, Convener of the Annual Multilingualism Colloquium.
-See article: http://www.ru.ac.za/latestnews/languageapivotaltooltoeffecttransformationatuniversity.html
+Vice-Chair of the Rhodes University Language Committee, Convener of the Annual Multilingualism Colloquium (see the website: https//www.ru.ac.za/multilingualism).
+See the following articles:

 Editorial Board English in Africa

-External Examiner UCT and Stellenbosch University, UNISA Gender Studies Unit
+External Examiner UKZN (Pietermaritzburg), UNISA, and UNISA Gender Studies Unit, UCT and Stellenbosch University,

 Reader MA in Creative Writing Programme, Rhodes University